jusdeliens/xihara/README.md

 ## 📂 Folders

 The following folders contains the solution of the challenge.
-Ideally, students will have to rewrite it from scratch, coached by their teachers to make them use the best practices.
+Ideally, students will have to rewrite it from scratch, guided by their teacher host to make them use the best practices.
-And if they are stucked, they can keep the interfaces and implement the classes behind, and theirs methods.
+And if they need help, they can keep the interfaces and implement the classes behind, and theirs methods.

 ### 📂 collector
 The python scripts used to capture and store pictures automatically for training classifiers.